kr-colab/disperseNN2/docs/source/vignette.rst

 4. Validation
 -------------

 Next, we will validate the trained model on simulated test data.
-In a real application you should hold out datasets from training.
+In a real application you should hold out datasets from training like we did here.

 .. code-block:: console